 21. Lost productivity and poorly managed leads cost companies at least $1 trillion every year. — Marketo

 We don’t think you should even lose $1 due to lost productivity.
 Manage your leads efficiently and stay on top of things with Close.

-A world-class CRM can make all the difference.
+Automation makes your life easier–and a world-class CRM can make all the difference.